Mean-Field Neural ODEs via Relaxed Optimal Control: Introduction

 \section{Introduction}

 There is overwhelming empirical evidence that deep neural networks trained with stochastic gradient descent perform (extremely) well in high dimensional setting \cite{lecun2015deep,silver2016mastering,mallat2016understanding}.
-Nonetheless, complete mathematical theory that would provide theoretical guarantees why and when these methods work so well has been elusive.
+Nonetheless, a complete mathematical theory that would provide theoretical guarantees why and when these methods work so well has been elusive.

 In this work, we establish connections between high dimensional data-driven control problems, deep neural network models and statistical sampling.
 We demonstrate how all of them are fundamentally intertwined.
 Optimal (relaxed) control perspective on deep learning tasks provides new insights, with a solid theoretical foundation.
 In particular, the powerful idea of relaxed control, that dates back to the work of L.C.
 Young on generalised solutions of problems of calculus of variations \cite{young2000lectures}, paves the way for efficient algorithms used in the theory of statistical sampling \cite{majka2018non,durmus2017nonasymptotic,eberle2016reflection,cheng2019quantitative}.
 Indeed, in a recent series of works, see~\cite{hu2019mean,mei2018mean,rotskoff2018neural,chizat2018global,sirignano2018mean}, the task of learning the optimal weights in deep neural networks is viewed as a sampling problem.
 The picture that emerges is that the aim of the learning algorithm is to find optimal distribution over the parameter space (rather than optimal values of the parameters).
 As a consequence, individual values of the parameters are not important in the sense that different sets of weights sampled from the correct (optimal) distribution are equally good.
 To learn optimal weights, one needs to find an algorithm that samples from the correct distribution.
-It has been shown recently in~\cite{hu2019mean,mei2018mean} that in the case of one-hidden layer network and in the case of ensembles of deep neural networks the stochastic gradient algorithm does precisely that.
-The key mathematical tools to these results turn out to be differential calculus on the measure space.
-This calculus also proved to be useful when studying implicit generative model \cite{arbel2019maximum,briol2019statistical,chassagneux2019weak,bottou2018geometrical}.
+It has been shown recently in~\cite{hu2019mean,mei2018mean} that in the case of Bayesian one-hidden layer network the noisy gradient algorithm does precisely that.
+The key mathematical tools to these results turn out to be the theory of gradient flows and differential calculus on the measure space.